pluralsight/PS-AutoLab-Env/README.md

 If you require any other tool, you will need to use `Add-WindowsCapability` in the Windows 10/11 client to add it.

-This change has improved setup-performance and module stability.
+This change has improved setup performance and module stability.

 ## Windows Updates

 When you build a lab, you are creating Windows virtual machines based on evaluation software.
 You might still want to make sure the virtual machines are up to date with security patches and updates.
-You can use [Update-Lab](docs/Update-Lab.md) to invoke Windows update on all lab members.
+You can use [Update-Lab](docs/Update-Lab.md) to start the Windows update process on all lab members.
 This can be a time-consuming process, so you have an option to run the updates as a background job.
 Just be sure not to close your PowerShell session before the jobs complete.

 ```powershell
 PS C:\Autolab\Configurations\PowerShellLab\> update-lab -AsJob